nocomplexity/simplifysecurity/simplify.md

 * Easier maintenance.

 :::{important}
-Lower complexity means less surprises and a more robust security defense.
+Lower complexity means less surprises and a more robust security defence.
 :::

 To ease the process to simplify security and avoid IT complexity use our [zero design complexity principles](https://nocomplexity.com/documents/0complexity/abstract.html) to prevent IT complexity from the start.